nodejs/node/GOVERNANCE.md

 group of Collaborators.

-Any community member or contributor can ask that something be added to the next meeting's agenda by logging a GitHub Issue.
+Any community member or contributor can ask that something be added to the next meeting's agenda by logging a GitHub issue.
 Any Collaborator, CTC member or the moderator can add the item to the agenda by adding the ***ctc-agenda*** tag to the issue.

-Prior to each CTC meeting, the moderator will share the Agenda with members of the CTC.
-CTC members can add any items they like to the agenda at the beginning of each meeting.
+Prior to each CTC meeting, the moderator will share the agenda with members of the CTC.
+CTC members can also add items to the agenda at the beginning of each meeting.
 The moderator and the CTC cannot veto or remove items.

 The CTC may invite persons or representatives from certain projects to participate in a non-voting capacity.

 The moderator is responsible for summarizing the discussion of each agenda item and sending it as a pull request after the meeting.

 ## Consensus Seeking Process